-As stated above, the proposal features the addition of three (3) new floors each having approximately 8,025 square feet of floor area for a total of 24,075 square feet.
-Pursuant to Section 10.5 (B) (2) above, the floor area used to determine the number of off-street parking spaces for the proposed addition is equal to twice the area of the lot (19,200 sf x 2 = 38,400 square feet) shall be subtracted from the gross floor area of the addition (24,075 sf -38,400 sf).
-A negative number indicates that there is no off-street parking required for the addition of three floors based on the exemptions and reductions from the parking requirements of Section 10.5 in the DT-1 District.
-In short, the hotel is exempt from providing any off-street parking spaces.
+As stated above, the proposal features the addition of one (1) new floor, adding approximately 8,025 square feet of floor area.
+Pursuant to Section 10.5 (B) (2) above, the floor area used to determine the number of offstreet parking spaces for the proposed addition is equal to twice the area of the lot (19,200 sf x 2 = 38,400 square feet) shall be subtracted from the gross floor area of the addition (8,025 sf - 38,400 sf).
+A negative number indicates that there is no off-street parking required for the addition of one floor based on the exemptions and reductions from the parking requirements of Section 10.5 in the DT-1 District.
+In short, the proposed hotel is exempt from providing any off-street parking spaces.